EnterpriseDB/tpa/docs/src/tpaexec-commands.md

 cluster.
 These commands can be invoked against your cluster directory, like any built-in cluster management command.
-Having a uniform way to define and run such processes reduces the likelihood of errors caused by misunderstandings and operator error, or process documentation that was correct in the past but has become incorrect since then.
+Having a uniform way to define and run such processes reduces the likelihood of errors caused by misunderstandings and operator error or process documentation that was correct in the past but has become incorrect since then.

 Writing Ansible playbooks means that you can implement arbitrarily